aallam/aallam.github.io/_posts/rxjava/2019-02-03-rxjava:-combining-observables.md

 ```

 ## Zipping
-`Zip`  takes an emission from each `Observable` source and combine it into a single emission.
+`Zip` takes an emissions from each `Observable` source and combine it into a single emission.
 Operators:
 * `Observable.zip()`
 * `Observable.zipArray()`